kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 ## Create an account wallet

-As mentioned in [Kadena at a glance](#kadena-at-a-glance), you need an account—a digital wallet—to hold the tokens required to interact with the blockchain.
+As mentioned in [Kadena at a glance](#kadena-at-a-glance), you need an account—a digital wallet—to hold the funds required to interact with the blockchain.
 There are a lot of options for creating a wallet.
-The steps are similar for any wallet, but in this tutorial, let's use Kadena Chainweaver to set up your account wallet.
+The steps are similar for any wallet, but in this tutorial, you'll use Kadena Chainweaver to set up your account wallet.

 To create an account wallet: